News, Events, Publications

 A year ago I was at my kitchen table in a cold sweat just discussing the possibility.
 Now, I say yes without hesitation.

-Rachel and Teri M. Brown discuss sending their first book-babies into the world and share many laughs on the surreality of writing fiction on this episode of Online for Authors.
+Rachel and Author Teri M. Brown discuss sending their first book-babies into the world and the surreal qualities of writing fiction in this laugh-filled episode of Online for Authors.

 “Setting the dream aside now was the rational thing to do.”